Call for Papers - Ethics and the Future of Meaningful Work

 - What moral obligations do organizations have towards helping individuals to develop and sustain a meaningful career trajectory?

 Interested authors should submit their manuscripts online to the Journal of Business Ethics (JBE), preparing the manuscript according to the JBE guidelines provided on the journal website.
-Please note that all manuscripts need to be submitted through the Editorial Manager (https://www.editorialmanager.com/busi/default.aspx) by 31 October 2020, whilst indicating that it is a submission to this Special Issue.
+Please note that all manuscripts have to be submitted through the Editorial Manager (https://www.editorialmanager.com/busi/default.aspx) by January 31, 2021, indicating that it is a submission to this Special Issue.
 Please note that a paper submitted to this special issue cannot be resubmitted to a regular issue at the JBE.
 All manuscripts will go through a double-blind peer-reviewed process according to JBE’s guidelines.

 Bailey, C., Lips‐Wiersma, M., Madden, A., Yeoman, R., Thompson, M., &